 You probably know couples whose relationships have been damaged—or devastated—by infidelity.
 Some of you have been through this yourselves.
 Few things hurt worse than the betrayal of having your partner step outside of your marital commitment to each other.
-In our marriage counseling work with couples, we often get asked, “How can we affair-proof our relationship?”
+In our marriage counseling and couples therapy work, we often get asked, “How can we affair-proof our relationship?”
 In this two-minute video, Sue Johnson (the leading expert in couples therapy) offers timely wisdom addressing the question: “Can you affair proof your relationship?”

 No Guarantees=Good News for Marriage